 The TEACH Grant Program provides grants of up to \$4,000 a year in exchange for agreeing to serve as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves students from low-income families.
-As a condition for receiving a TEACH Grant, you must sign a TEACH Grant Agreement to Serve in which you agree to teach for at least four complete academic years within eight calendar years of completing the program of study for which you received a TEACH grant.
-IMPORTANT: If you fail to complete your service obligation, all amounts of TEACH Grants that you received will be converted to a Federal Direct Unsubsidized Loan.
-You must then repay this loan to the U.S. Department of Education.
-You will be charged interest from the date the grant(s) were disbursed.
+As a condition for receiving a TEACH Grant, the student must complete entrance counseling and sign a TEACH Grant Agreement to Serve or Repay in which the student agrees to teach for at least four complete academic years within eight calendar years of completing the program of study for which the student received a TEACH grant.
+IMPORTANT: If the student fails to complete their service obligation, all amounts of TEACH Grants that the student received will be converted to a Federal Direct Unsubsidized Loan.
+The student must then repay this loan to the U.S. Department of Education.
+Interest will be charged from the date the grant(s) were disbursed.
 Please see Student Financial Services for details about student eligibility requirements and approved teaching programs.